TeeOhh/Norms-Reasoner/README.md

 1. does necessary logical form encodings and transformations
 	- e.g., from variables binded to norm frame slots, it constructs the multiple norm frame logical statements for each slot
 	- e.g., conjunction surgery like from conjunction creates ist-information statements to be used with query
-2. does norm frame storing
+2. does norm frame storing and merging
-3. contains genls hierarchy analysis code
-	- e.g., find lowest shared genls between two concepts

 norms-source.lsp
 1. norm source fire handlers